top of page

 6. Unprecedented Streak of Consecutive Wins (All Competitions) - English Top-Flight Record: 21 (19 December 2020 - 2 March 2021)

-8. Man City stand as one of two teams in Premier League history, alongside Manchester United, to have won four away matches in a row (between December 10 2023 - February 5 2024) despite trailing in each of them.
+8. Man City are one of two teams in Premier League history, alongside Manchester United, to have won four away matches in a row (between December 10 2023 - February 5 2024) despite trailing in each game.

 Follow Think Football Ideas across our social channels, on Facebook, [X]Twitter and Instagram.